johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 (6:11 - 6:36)
 Ruth: And so yes, during her times with pneumonia, I would definitely be doing percussion several times a day.

-Alexis: So you primarily took care of Dana at home.
+Alexis: So, you primarily took care of Dana at home.
 Were there any resources for assistance with that, with helping take care of her?

 Ruth: Well, she was educated at home.

 (6:37 - 7:44)
 Ruth: We had a program, it was called Appalachian Intermediate Unit 8, and they provided teachers.
 And as she got older, they increased the amount of times a week they would see her.
-And they would come to the house, they would work with her.
+And they would come to the house; they would work with her.

 And they were different, they were different women, different people, and so their interactions with Dana were different.
 And they had the different programs.
-But that last year, she was doing first grade school work, and the school district had wanted to send a kindergarten teacher, not kindergarten, first grade teacher, after her day was done, her, his day was done, to come to our house.
+But that last year, she was doing first grade schoolwork, and the school district had wanted to send a kindergarten teacher, not kindergarten, first grade teacher, after her day was done, her, his day was done, to come to our house.

 (7:44 - 10:06)
 Ruth: And at that time, I objected because that would be too late in the day for her.
 She would be too worn out at that time of the day.
-And so they had to go back to an Appalachian Intermediate Unit 8 teacher.
+And so, they had to go back to an Appalachian Intermediate Unit 8 teacher.

-But she went to the school district and got all those school books and things and used her first grade was what the schools were doing, too.
+But she went to the school district and got all those schoolbooks and things and used her first grade was what the schools were doing, too.
 She was learning the same way.

 Alexis: And then, was Dana able to go and participate in things outside the house, or was it mostly that her schooling, well obviously her schooling was at home, but were her doctor visits also at home, or would she go to the doctor's office, or was she able to go out and do things?